How to use Google Search Console: A Beginner’s Guide

 Let’s get verified our property.

-There are 7 ways to verify your site.
+There are 5 different of Google site verification methods.
 The Domain option only works with DNS verification, while the URL prefix supports different methods.

 Here are the 4 easiest ways to get your site verified: